About the Artist Diploma in Opera Studies

 The weekly schedule includes 9-11 hours of acting instruction (class and private), a voice lesson with a Juilliard teacher, a session with Principal Coach Diane Richardson, and an otherwise elective schedule of coachings with Juilliard’s legendary music, language and movement faculty.

-ADOS is also part of Juilliard Opera, which produces three staged operas each season, an opera (either fully staged or in a concert staging) in collaboration with the Met’s Lindemann program, and a wide variety of other performance opportunities – including recitals, orchestra concerts, and collaborations with musicians from the Historical Performance division.
+This Artist Diploma program is also part of Juilliard Opera, which produces three staged operas each season, an opera (either fully staged or in a concert staging) in collaboration with the Met’s Lindemann program, and a wide variety of other performance opportunities – including recitals, orchestra concerts, and collaborations with musicians from the Historical Performance division.
 The operatic performance element of the program is obviously crucial, and therefore required.

 A certain amount of professional leave is encouraged, and the performance requirement can sometimes be met with stage work outside Juilliard.